scaffold-eth/create-eth/contributors/THIRD-PARTY-EXTENSION.md

    - Make necessary changes to the instance project.
    - commit the changes in the instance repository.

+   **Some Caveats:**

-   > **NOTE**: Only adding of new files / directories is allowed while creating extension.
+   - Only adding of new files, new directories and [`*.args.mjs`](TEMPLATING.md#args-files) files is allowed while creating extension.
 If you try to overwrite existing files\*, it wont be reflected.
-   >
+   - Changes to `package.json` won't be copied directly, instead you should manually create/update `package.json` with only things necessary for the extension inside `create-eth/externalExtensions/${extensionName}` directory (the full path hint can be seen while running `yarn create-extension`)

-   > Instead `yarn create-extension {projectName}` should guide you with info for the respective file.
-Checkout **Special Files** point for more info.
+   > TIP: Next section command should guide you with info when changes to unsupported files are detected.

 5. **Create the Extension:**